Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Appio-Latino is on the southern end of Rome.
 Appio-Latino is slightly further from famous monuments like the Colosseum, but it's a nice quiet neighbourhood with high-quality, cheaper accommodation options.

-Trastevere is ideal for those looking for non-touristy part of Rome.
+Trastevere is ideal for those looking for non-touristy part of Rome and staying on a budget in Rome.
 It is situated on the west bank of Tiber River (cross over Ponte Sisto from historic centre to reach this area) or take tram 8 from Piazza Venezia.
 Metro doesn't serve this part of Rome.
 You'll find here many independent apartments and guesthouses to stay.

 Monti, situated between Termini Station and Centro Storico and the Colosseum.
 It offers a small-town vibe and is full of narrow streets dotted with small artisanal stores, cosy cafés...
 This is ideal area for relaxed stay.
 From here you can easily reach most Rome sights.